 - 1. Participate in simple face-to-face conversations, demonstrating basic social skills and courtesy requirements (e.g., thanking, greeting, apologizing). - 2.
 Participate in basic telephone conversations. - 3.
 Give a series of directions, commands or warnings. - 4.
-Describe a sequence of past events on a topic related to first-hand experience. - 5.
-Participate in conversations in which some unfamiliar vocabulary is used in context of familiar topics. - 6.
+Participate in conversations in which some unfamiliar vocabulary is used in context of familiar topics. - 5.
 Ask for and give clarification.